AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover.md

 ## Catalog Service

 The [Catalog Service for Adobe Commerce](../catalog-service/overview.md) extension provides rich view-model catalog data to quickly and fully render product-related storefront experiences.
-Catalog Service can be used in conjunction with Live Search to provide functionality not currently supported by the native extension.
+Catalog Service can be used in conjunction with Live Search to provide functionality that is not currently supported by the native extension:

 * Color swatches
 * Extended attributes
 * Other product information can be brought in

- Merchants may customize and extend widgets or storefront elements by using Catalog Service but this is out of scope for Adobe's support team.
+ Merchants may customize and extend widgets or storefront elements by using Catalog Service, but this is out of scope for Adobe's support team.

 ## Limitations